dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_4/Part3_TheFortress/index.md

 ADC, displaying a more laid-back approach, strolls into the main room and takes a seat on one of the couches, issuing a casual request for any noteworthy discoveries from the team.

 Silvius, utilizing his keen magical senses, discerns evocation and abjuration magic on the door that caused Oscorn harm.
 He dispels the magic, alerting Oscorn to the potential danger lurking to the north.
+Silvius is stunned with what he sees behind the door.
+It looks like a horrible ritual sacrifice was completed here.
+The body still lay in the center of the room covered in darkness and spiders.

+{{<imageToClickGlobal imgPosition = "left" imagePath = "/img/C4 P3 21 RITUAL ROOM.webp" Capition = "Ritual room with sacrifice"  width = "60%" >}}

 In the bedroom, Oscorn uncovers four art objects and a bag of holding within the magical glow detected by Silvius.